KOTHAVANI/APB_PROTOCOL/README.md

   - Includes the APB package, master agent, slave agents, and virtual sequencer.
   - Establishes the topology of the verification environment.
   - Facilitates seamless communication between the master and slave agents.

-# apb_test :

-- Test is a place where we start the sequences on sequencer.
-In base test we will set all the parameters of configuration database class according to our requirements.
-We will also get the interface set in top and again set it to the interface handles in local configuration database classes.
-The base test also creates the environment.
-All these things happen in build phase of base test.
-The further child tests will be made from this base test class.
-In child test we just create the handle of virtual sequence and start it on virtual sequencer, before starting the sequence an objection is raised and this objection is dropped again after starting the sequence.
-If we don’t raise the objections, the simulator will think that there is no run phase to execute, so the simulator can jump directly to extract phase.
-The total number of raised objections should be equal to the number of dropped objections.

 # Master Driver :
   - Drives logic to the slave agent.